ML4AU/Intro-to-HPC-for-ML-on-M3/_episodes/02-Why-use-a-HPC.md

 - A HPC can't do *sequential* problems extra fast.
 For example, when you get ready in the morning, you can't brush your teeth and eat breakfast at the same time, they must be done in order.
-- A HPC can distribute your work if you can break it into parts that don't depend on or conflict with other parts.
-For example, you can have toast in the toaster and a kettle boiling
-  at the same time.
+- A HPC can distribute your work if you can break it into independant parts which don't depend on or conflict with eachother.
+For example, you can boil a kettle and toast bread at the same time. at the same time.
 - Long story short - if your problem can be broken into independant parts, a HPC may help accelerate your work.
 Sometimes this takes